basecamp/handbook/benefits-and-perks.md

 ## Matching Charitable Gifts

 When you donate money to a 501(c)(3) charity (or its equivalent if you're outside of the United States), Basecamp will make a matching gift to that charity on your behalf.
 Basecamp will match up to $2,000 per year, per employee.
-If you donate to more than one organization annually, that's okay!
-For example, if I give $1,000/year to the Red Cross and $1,000/year to NPR, Basecamp will match both donations, dollar for dollar.
+The first $500 you donate in a year, Basecamp will match 2-to-1.
+After that, Basecamp will match 1-to-1 for a total of $2000 in annual matches.
+For example, if you give $500 to NPR, Basecamp will donate $1000 as a matching gift.
+If you donate another $1000 to Children's Hospital, Basecamp will match that $1000, and you've reached your cap for the year.

 This stipend is prorated in your first year at Basecamp, depending on the month you start.

 If you donate more than $2,000/year, you are officially awesome, but Basecamp will only match $2,000 of your awesomeness.

+Basecamp also allows a Day of Service.
+You can take one day off every year to volunteer for a charitable organization of your choice.
+No need to use a vacation day or personal day!

 ## Basecamp Holiday Gift